Zenit Ski Racing is devoted to ski racers of all ages and nationalities offering the highest quality in ski race training.

 Proper water intake is an important factor for all athletes.
 Athletes taking part in our camps must take even greater care because of the altitude on the glacier and the low relative humidity.

-For training on the slopes and post-ski workouts, athletes must carry at least one litre of liquid in their training backpack which must be consumed during the course of the training session.
+For training on the slopes and post-ski workouts, athletes must carry at least one liter of liquid in their training backpack which must be consumed during the course of the training session.

 Sun protection using high factor sun cream is also indispensable.
 You must also carry quick-energy, salty snacks with you to glacier training (energy bars, nuts, fruit, and sandwiches).
 There is always a break during glacier training to eat snacks.
 Athletes staying in our hotel will be offered a variety of snacks to choose from at breakfast time every morning.